novedevo/nove.dev/content/skills.md

 This is the typical OS that I use day-to-day.
 I run the latest beta Insiders build, and keep it up to date.
 I dislike it for development, so whenever possible I work with my code using Visual Studio Code running out of Ubuntu on WSL2.

 ### Linux
+My software development work is done primarily out of an Arch Linux VM under WSL2.
 I wish I could use Linux as my primary OS.
 I love the customizability, and unified package management, and the no-safety-rails approach to user experience.
 I've installed Arch, struggled with `GRUB` modifications on an ornery netbook with a 64-bit CPU that can only boot 32-bit UEFIs, and broken more installations than I can remember.